mpacula/COSMOS/docs/source/getting_started.rst

 ===============

 We'll start by running a simple test workflow, exploring it via the web interface, and terminating it.
-Then you'll be ready to start your own.
+Then you'll be ready to start learning how to write your own.

 Execute an Example Workflow
 ___________________________